Library Trustees Association of New York State

 Sec.
 2 All meetings shall be open to the membership with the exception of executive sessions.

 Sec.
-3 Notice of the Annual or of any special meeting of the Board of Directors shall be given in writing by the Secretary not less than ten (10) days before the time fixed for the special meeting, and not less than twenty (20) days before the Annual Meeting, to the last known address of each Director.
-In accordance with Article IV, Section 2, paragraph 2 of these by-laws, when a Director appointed to fill a vacancy cannot be so notified, this shall be an allowable exception.
+3 Notice of an Annual or of any special meeting of the Board of Directors shall be given electronically or by mail by the Secretary not less than ten (10) days before the time fixed for the special meeting, and not less than twenty (20) days before the Annual Meeting, to the last known email or mail address of each Director.

 Sec.
 4 At any meeting of the Board of Directors, those Directors present shall constitute a quorum necessary for the transaction of business, provided a minimum of five (5) Directors are present.
 An affirmative vote equal to a simple majority of the quorum shall be required to carry a motion.
 At all meetings of the Board, each Director present shall have one vote.
 In accordance with New York State Laws, there shall be no voting by proxy.

 Sec.
 1 The officers of the LTA shall be a President, a Vice President, a Secretary and a Treasurer.
-All shall be elected annually by the Board of Directors.
+All shall be elected annually by the Board of Directors with the term of office being one year commencing on January 1.
 The number of one-year terms of office in any given office shall not be restricted.
 All Officers shall be members of the Board of Directors.

-The Nominating Committee shall circulate to the Board of Directors the names and addresses of each Director who has expressed interest in an officer’s position at least 30 days before the Board holds its annual elections.
+The Nominating Committee shall circulate to the Board of Directors the names and addresses of each Director who has expressed interest in an officer’s position at least thirty (30) days before the Board holds its annual elections.
 Nominations from the floor are permitted immediately prior to the election of officers.

 Sec.
 2 All officers shall hold office at the pleasure of the Board or, until qualified successors have been elected or appointed.